uellenberg/tutorials/tutorials/discord-js-bot/0_making_a_basic_bot/user/README.md

 ### A Simple Discord Bot

 Now, open up or create a file called `index.js`.
-If you're creating your bot on Cratecode, you can click the folder icon to your right, then double-click on `index.js`.
+If you're creating your bot on Cratecode, you can click the folder icon to your left, then double-click on `index.js`.
 Now, we have to connect it to discord.
 [Here's an example piece of code that you can use to do that](../examples/basic.js).

 If you try to run this code, you might notice a glaring issue: `BOT_TOKEN` isn't defined.
 We need credentials (think username and password) to log in to discord.
 Before we can get our `BOT_TOKEN`, we need to talk about how to secure it.